-Are you a physician or physician’s assistant working in underserved or rural communities?
-Do you have an interest in leading the change in the communities you serve?
-Apply for the The Morehouse School of Medicine Community Health Advanced by Medical Practice Superstars (CHAMPS) Transformational Leadership Fellowship to gain leadership skills and skills for transforming your practice and community.
+Are you a family medicine, internal medicine or pediatric physician or PA who wants to be a healthcare superstar?
+Are you ready to advance your leadership skills?
+Are you ready to be a thought-leader?
+If the answer is yes, then we welcome you to apply for the Morehouse School of Medicine Community Health Advanced by Medical Practice Superstars (CHAMPS) Transformational Leadership Fellowship to gain leadership skills and expertise in transforming your practice and your community.

-The purpose of this program is to strengthen primary care and the workforce by establishing fellowship programs to train community-based practicing primary care physician and/or physician assistant champions to lead health care transformation and enhance teaching in community-based settings.
-Characteristics of transformed health care delivery systems identified by the Centers for Medicare and Medicaid Services (CMS) include:
+This program strives to strengthen primary care and the healthcare workforce by establishing fellowship programs to train practicing community-based, primary-care physician and/or physician assistant champions to lead health care transformation and enhance teaching in community-based settings.
+Characteristics of transformed healthcare delivery systems identified by the Centers for Medicare and Medicaid Services include:

-- Care is coordinated across all providers and settings,
+- Coordinated care across all providers and settings;

-- High level of patient engagement and quantifiable results on patient experience,
+- A high level of patient engagement and quantifiable improvements in patient experiences;

-- Providers leverage the use of health information technology to improve quality,
+- Leveraging the use of health information technology to improve quality;

-- Providers perform at the top of their license and board certification,
+- Providers performing at the top of their license and board certification;

-- Population health measures are integrated into the delivery system, and
+- Integration of population health measures into the delivery system: and

 - Increase integrated and coordinated care services within and between care settings;